-The County shall provide the Association with a list of all newly hired and all recently separated employees covered by this Memorandum of Understanding during the first pay period following ratification of this Memorandum of Understanding and once each month thereafter.
-Such lists shall include employees' dates of hire/separation and classifications.
+The County shall provide the Union with a list of all newly hired, promoted, and all recently separated employees covered by this Memorandum of Understanding during the first pay period following ratification of this Memorandum of Understanding and once each month thereafter.
+Such lists shall include employees' dates of hire/promotion/separation, work email address, work phone number, home address, home phone number, and classifications.